Gapminder-Indicators/gdppc_cppp/README.md

 # gdppc_cppp
-This is Gapminder's compilation of GDP per capita from multiple sources.
+This is the latest version of Gapminder's compilation of GDP per capita from multiple sources.
 See documentaiotn here: https://www.gapminder.org/data/documentation/gd001/